piaoranyc/gosql/README.md

 # gosql
-A SQL implementation in Go
+A in-memory SQL implementation in Go